kellenpetersen/kellenpetersen.github.io/_pages/about.md

 About me (personally)
 =====

 I was born in Montréal in 1990 and still visit the city quite frenquently!
+I like coffee, video game, Day9, bike, sciences and most geek stuff.
 I'm intrigued by game design in general but specialy video game design.
+Lately I've also developped a taste for [random arts](http://art-aleatoire.com).